 Under this HRA, you have two reimbursement options.
 You can complete and submit a written claim for reimbursement (see "Traditional Paper Claims" below for more information).
-Alternatively, you can use an electronic payment card (see "Electronic Payment Card" below for more information) to pay the expense.
-In order to be eligible for the Electronic Payment Card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the Electronic Payment Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.
+Alternatively, you can use a HumanaAccess card (see "Electronic Payment Card" below for more information) to pay the expense.
+In order to be eligible for the HumanaAccess card, you must agree to abide by the terms and conditions of the Electronic Payment Card Program (the "Program") as set forth herein and in the HumanaAccess Cardholder Agreement (the "Cardholder Agreement") including limitations as to card usage, the Plan's right to withhold and offset for ineligible claims, etc. The following is a summary of how both options work.

-HRA claim is deemed filed when it is received by the Third Party Administrator.
+HRA claim is deemed filed when it is received by Humana.
 If your claim for reimbursement is approved, you will be provided reimbursement as soon as reasonably possible following the determination.